-Canada PM shuffles cabinet, seeks to reduce reliance on U.S.
+Canada PM shuffles Cabinet, seeks to reduce reliance on U.S.

 Champagne’s move will have little immediate impact on trade policy, which is dominated by the possibility of U.S. auto tariffs and the future of the North American Free Trade Agreement.
 Foreign Minister Chrystia Freeland is in charge of ties with the United States, including NAFTA.

-Trudeau says the strains with Washington show the danger of relying so much on the United States, which takes 75 percent of all Canadian goods exports.
+The strains with Washington show the risks of relying so much on the United States, which takes 75 percent of all Canadian goods exports.

+“We need to ensure that we are not as dependent on the United States.
+Promoting small businesses to export more, ensuring that we are diversifying our trade is a huge responsibility for this government,” Trudeau told reporters.

 Champagne’s former department has therefore been renamed as the ministry of international trade diversification.
 It will be led by Jim Carr, previously minister of natural resources.